Department/Area: Department of History, Program on Islamic Law (in partnership with Institute for Quantitative Social Science (IQSS), FAS)

 The Fellow will work on multiple components of this project.
 He or she will help assemble and tag the corpus, integrate the texts and tools into a collaborative data platform, and construct algorithms for structuring and mining the data to create classified data models.
 The ideal candidate will have completed a PhD program in computer science or a related field, and would benefit from spending time working in a university setting on problems at the intersection of technology and academic research.

 This is a one-year term appointment.
 The expected start date is summer 2020, with possibilities for extension based on performance and funding.
 The Fellow will work closely with the PI, Professor Intisar Rabb (Harvard Law School, Department of History, Program in Islamic Law).

 A graduate degree at the Master's level or higher is required before the start date.

-Excellent programming and problem-solving skills, as well as a solid background in machine learning, are required.
+Excellent programming and problem-solving skills, as well as a solid background in database design, text analysis, and machine learning.

-The Fellow must be self-directed and able to apply the relevant research frontiers to this use case.
+The Fellow must be self-directed and able to innovatively apply relevant research methods to this use case.

 Equal Opportunity Employer:

 We are an equal opportunity employer and all qualified applicants will receive consideration for employment without regard to race, color, religion, sex, national origin, disability status, protected veteran status, gender identity, sexual orientation, pregnancy and pregnancy-related conditions or any other characteristic protected by law.